Using TransitTech to improve the 4 most important paratransit metrics• 6 min read

 Average trip duration is usually affected by several factors, including the coverage of the service area, the distance between riders’ origins and destinations, the degree of passenger aggregation, and the efficiency of routing for shared rides.
 While the first two factors are out of an agency’s control, the latter two can be improved by better routing technology — more passengers end up sharing trips, and these trips are designed to avoid winding, circuitous routes.

 Though “excessive” onboard time can be defined differently from agency to agency, it has the same detrimental effect: Making paratransit an unappealing option for riders who would prefer to maximize their time at their destination, rather than in transit.
-Overly long trips can threaten paratransit’s status as truly ”equal”, or equivalent service, so that many agencies choose to define excessive onboard time in relation to the time required for the equivalent trip by traditional public transit.
+Overly long trips can threaten paratransit’s status as truly ”equal”, or equivalent service, so that many agencies choose to define excessive onboard time in relation to the time required for the equivalent trip by fixed-route transit.

 The ability to balance trip duration and passenger aggregation is critical to paratransit scheduling.
 While providing direct, single-passenger trips can decrease time on board, it will also radically reduce productivity, driving up costs to potentially untenable levels.